 The 2021 Divorce Act encourages you to use divorce mediation, negotiation or arbitration to work out disputes involving your children, including relocations to another province or city.
 Family court judges expect you to come up with your own solutions as parents, unless that would be unsafe because of threats, abuse or violence.
 If you can’t reach agreement, a judge may make decisions for you, with or without your agreement.

 Child access during COVID (Ontario parents).

 Axess Law’s trusted legal partners can show you ways to resolve disputes without suing.
 Canada plans to adopt the 1996 Hague Convention on the Protection of Children and 2007 Hague Child Support Convention, making it easier if your spouse leaves Canada.

-See how Axess Law’s virtual notarization (Ontario) services work.
+See how Axess Law’s public notarization (Ontario) services work.

 Legal Advice on Divorce Act Changes for Ontario Parents

 Call Axess Law if you plan to separate or divorce or need referrals for complex family issues.
 Axess Law virtual family lawyers (Ontario) are available by secure remote video conference 7 days a week, day or evening.